-Licensing authorities have a legal duty not to issue operator or PHV or taxi driver licences to a person who disqualified by their immigration status from holding them, in order to prevent illegal working in the PHV and taxi sector.
-In order to discharge this duty, this guidance requires you to conduct checks as part of the licence application process.
+The Department, in common with other UK licence issuing bodies, has a legal duty not to issue taxi operator or driver licences to a person who is disqualified by their immigration status from holding them, in order to prevent illegal working in the PHV and taxi sector.
+In order to discharge this duty, this guidance requires you to conduct document checks as part of the licence application process.

-The checks should establish whether or not an applicant has a lawful immigration status in the UK or is prohibited from working because they are in the UK unlawful or is subject to a condition that prevents them from holding a licence.
+The checks should establish whether or not an applicant has a lawful immigration status in the UK or is prohibited from working because they are in the UK unlawful, or is subject to a condition that prevents them from holding a licence.